 Why not install a fuel injection system on paramotor engines?
 It is impractical (even ridiculous) because of the number of things that must be monitored for it to work properly i.e. ambient air temperature, air pressure, air mass going through the system, engine temperature, throttle position, exhaust gas O2 content, exhaust gas temperature, etc. This is to say nothing of the electrical requirements (alternator and battery) which would also be needed.
 Contamination of the O2 sensor with unburned oil is another problem.
 On top of this, the system must be programmed with a computer for each engine.
 I hope pilots get the idea that fuel injection on a paramotor is impractical.

 Fortunately, Southwest Airsports is working on a fix for this called the FSM (fuel system modification) that eliminates this stall problem and dramatically increases engine power, among other things.
 It is simple, reliable, durable, and inexpensive.
-It should be ready by early 2020 for distribution through Miniplane-USA.
+It should be ready by mid 2020 for distribution through Miniplane-USA.